kasparas-ban/torch-sync/README.md

 ## Connecting to the server

-Add `userID` as a query parameter to the sync endpoint.
+Establish a websocket connection to the following address

 ```
-ws://localhost:8000/sync?userID=123454567
+ws://localhost:8000/sync
 ```

 ## Messsaging Protocol